Nathaniel Culverwell

 Nathaniel Culverwell (alternative spellings Nathanael or Culverwel; 1619–1651) was an English author and theologian, born in Middlesex.

+He was the second of six children of Richard and Margaret (Horton) Culverwell.
 He was baptized on 14 January 1619 at the church of St. Margaret Moses where his father was rector.
-He was the second of six children of Richard and Margaret (Horton) Culverwell.

-A student (admitted 1633) and later a fellow of Emmanuel College, Cambridge, he was associated with members of the Cambridge Platonists group.
+He was a student (admitted 1633) and later a fellow of Emmanuel College, Cambridge.
+He was associated with members of the Cambridge Platonists group.

+Culverwell was one of the first people in England to read Descartes, and the first of the Cambridge Platonists to publish his own ideas; he believed in free will, the intrinsic goodness of all things, and that both the soul and the ability to reason come from God.